andrewdge/connected_components/README.md

 # connected_components
-Finds all connected components of a graph, using a union-find data structure build with a dictionary.
+Finds all connected components of a graph, using a union-find data structure built with a dictionary.
 (Python 3.9)

 ## Usage:
 ```python main.py {file_name_here}.txt```